Arna13/sunst0rm-guide/docs/wherecanigo.md

 - You can downgrade to all 14.3-14.8
 - If you want  ***Jailbreak***  your device with [Taurine](https://taurine.app/) you can only downgrade to 14.3
-- Touch will be broken on all downgrades.
+- Touch will be broken on all downgrades (just give up).